-In this lesson, the student will learn new vocabulary and use it to discuss sustainability within the business world.
+In this Intermediate lesson plan, the student will learn new vocabulary and use it to discuss sustainability within the business world.
 They will also practice using modal verbs for expressing ability and possibility – can, could, and be able to.

 In the warm-up section, the student chooses pictures that show sustainable business practices.